© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Market cross in the market place is a scheduled monument protected by Historic England under reference 1019974.
 View the official record →

-Market cross in the market place is a stone structure located in Somerset, England, serving as a focal point of civic and commercial life in its settlement.
+Market Cross in the market place is a medieval structure located in Somerset, England, serving as a focal point for commercial and civic activity in its town centre.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019974.

 Market cross in the market place is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019974.